Back to Blog

 The learning curve

 WordPress maintenance looks simple until something goes wrong.
 A plugin update breaks your checkout page.
 A PHP upgrade causes a fatal error in a legacy plugin.
 A contact form stops sending email because of a conflict introduced in a security update.
 These issues require specific technical knowledge to diagnose and resolve.
-Without that knowledge, you are either stuck or paying for emergency support at a premium.
+Without it, you are either stuck or paying for emergency support at a premium.

 The consistency problem

 Business owners are busy.
 Maintenance is easy to defer.
-One week of deferred updates becomes a month.
+One week becomes a month.
 A month becomes six months.
 Meanwhile, a vulnerability was patched in a plugin you are running an old version of, and bots found it.
-This is how most WordPress sites get hacked — not through sophisticated attacks, but through neglect.

 Emergency costs

-A professional website care plan is not just "someone does the updates for you."
+A professional care plan is not just "someone does the updates for you."
 The value is in the system around those updates.

 Documented process